 Pamela Angerer Payne, D.Bioethics, MSN, NP Pamela Angerer Payne is a Women’s Health Nurse Practitioner (emerita board certified).
-She worked for HealthCare Partners Medical Group for 21 years, caring for women with health issues related to pregnancy and reproductive health and had a specialized practice in the care of women during menopause, with expertise in the clinical management of menopause concerns and symptoms, hormone therapies and general wellness issues for post-menopausal women’s health.
-Pamela holds a Doctor of Bioethics degree from Loyola University Chicago (2018) and her areas of interest include nursing ethics, medical research ethics and reproductive ethics, with a focus on technology and genetics.
-She is a lecturer and lab instructor for the Patricia A. Chin School of Nursing, Cal-State Los Angeles, where she teaches courses in Maternal-Infant Health, Physical Assessment, and Family Nursing.
-In addition to her doctorate, Pamela received a B.A. in History from Cal State LA (1981), her BSN (1991) and MSN (1995) from Cal State LA, and an M.A. in Bioethics and Health Policy from Loyola University Chicago (2016.)
+She worked for HealthCare Partners Medical Group for 21 years, caring for women with health issues related to pregnancy and reproductive health, and had a specialized practice in the care of women during menopause, with expertise in the clinical management of menopause concerns and symptoms, hormone therapies and general wellness issues for post-menopausal women’s health.
+Pamela holds a Doctor of Bioethics degree from Loyola University Chicago (2018).
+Her areas of interest include nursing ethics, medical research ethics, and reproductive ethics, focusing on technology and genetics.
+She is a retired lecturer and lab instructor for the Patricia A. Chin School of Nursing, Cal-State Los Angeles, where she taught Maternal-Infant Health, Physical Assessment, and Family Nursing courses.
+She serves on the Ethics Committee at Huntington Memorial Hospital, Pasadena, CA, and the Institutional Review Board for Glendale Adventist Medical Center, Glendale, CA. In addition to her doctorate, Pamela received a B.A. in History from Cal State LA (1981), her BSN (1991) and MSN (1995) from Cal State LA, and an M.A. in Bioethics and Health Policy from Loyola University Chicago (2016).

 |